dmbarbour/wikilon/docs/AwelonLang.md

 ### Dictionary Representation

 The Awelon dictionary must support soft real-time streaming updates, scales of multiple terabytes, distributed storage with lazy downloads, structure sharing with similar dictionaries, lightweight branching and versioning, and efficient diffs.
-Further it ideally should be legible in a text editor and simple enough for humans to infer the structure.

-The proposed representation:
+As an export representation, it should ideally be simple and legible such that humans can infer the format and develop appropriate tools.
+These features can be achieved using a log-structured merge radix tree and *Secure Hash Resources* as immutable references.
+Proposed representation:

         /prefix1 secureHash1
         /prefix2 secureHash2